edsonfox/options-data-python/README.md

 python options_data_downloader.py
 ```

 The script will iterate over the provided stock symbols and retrieve their option chains in JSON format from ToS.
-Then it will pickle the JSON files and add their data to a SQLite DB
+Then it will pickle the JSON files and add their data to mongoDB